 A business is allowed to set the majority of its costs of operation and materials against its sales receipts before tax is paid on the remainder.

 To take advantage of the expense offset and benefit from limited liability for their work, many sole traders or contractors have formed service companies.
-As a director and shareholder, the contractor can offset business expenses and then choose whether to draw money from the company as employment income or dividends to reduce his tax liability.
+As a director and shareholder, the contractor can offset business expenses and then choose whether to draw money from the company as employment income or dividends to reduce their tax liability.

 IR35 - Intermediaries legislation